Lcariota/SWE_Project/README.md

   + [Project Plan Video Presentation](Presentations/Project-Plan-Video-Presentation.md)
 ---
 ## Requirements
 Here you will find all the documents concerning our requirements for this application.
 Below are our requirements writing which includes the release versions of our product, use case diagram, requirements table, and our presentation.

++ **Requirement Overview**
+  + Requirement Writing
+  + Use Case Diagram
+  + Requirements Table
+  + Requirements Video Presentation